-Unlike most Easter markets, this one takes place largely inside.
+Unlike most Easter markets, this one took place largely inside.
 And a good thing, too, since Palais Niederösterreich is one of Vienna’s most historic buildings.

 - Arts, crafts and regional food and drink from Lower Austria